lilybw/async4j/README.md

 Your encapsulated code will now automatically be distributed throughout the pool and executed as fast as possible.

 # Got Issues With Dependencies?
-This package was developed using the Java Spring ConcurrentBlockingQueue.
+This package was developed using the Java.util.concurrency.ConcurrentBlockingQueue.
 Any implimentation of a concurrent blocking queue will do in its stead.
 Everything else requires the java standard library only.